Neoteroi/BlackSheep-Docs/docs/application.md

 ### on_start

-This event should be used to configure things such as new request handlers, and service registered in `app.services`, such as database connection pools, HTTP client sessions.
+This event should be used to configure things such as new request handlers, and services registered in `app.services`, such as database connection pools, and HTTP client sessions.

 ### after_start